aasehaa/sensing-garden/README.md

 *Note to self: If you're using picamera2 installed through `apt`, you don't need a virtual environment.
 Just run your script directly with the system's Python*

+### RaspberryPi Camera Module 3: configuring focus and lens position

+When using camera module 3 from raspberry pi, you would need to turn off the autofocus and set a lense position:

+`picam2.set_controls({"AfMode": 0, "LensPosition": 0.5})`

+"AfMode" sets the mode to 0 (autofocus off), and LensPosition to 0.5.
+The LensPosition value ranges from 0.0 to 1.0, where 0.0 is focused at infinity and 1.0 is focused as close as possible.
+You'll need to experiment with this value to find the optimal focus for your setup.

 ### First example